-Cenitex tracks its performance to:
+Cenitex tracks its performance according to its ability to:

 maintain high levels of ICT service availability

 respond promptly to and resolve service requests and faults

 Below is a snapshot of our operational and financial performance as at 30 June 2019.

 Frequency of significant incidents—12 months to June 2019